 Recommendation: None.
+Timeline for Compliance: N/A

 F. Performance of Planning Tasks

 Area of Observation: MetroPlan appoints members to the LCB, reviews the Annual Operating Report, and encourages the integration of transportation disadvantaged issues into the local and regional comprehensive plans.
 The PA maintains a current membership roster and mailing list of LCB members.